Wingate & Finchley F.C.: Fans and rivalries

 Wingate & Finchley have an ultras group called the BlueArmyUltras which was formed in 2016.
 Attendances are quite low for the league with Wingate only getting an average attendance of 141 in the 2017/18 season.

 Wingate & Finchley also have a few rivalries with other clubs.
 These include Hendon, Enfield Town & Haringey Borough as the bigger rivals and also Harrow Borough, Potters Bar due to their close proximity and competitive similarities.
 To an even lesser extent, Cockfosters may be considered rivals due to both sides commonly playing each other in the London Senior Cup.

 Former British Prime Minister Margaret Thatcher was a patron of Wingate & Finchley and played a key role in the formation of the club.
-Following her death in 2013, Wingate & Finchley were the only football club in the United Kingdom to hold a minutes silence to mark her passing.
+Following her death in 2013, Wingate & Finchley held a minute's silence.

 Ground

 Wingate & Finchley play their home games at The Maurice Rebak Stadium, Summers Lane, Finchley, London, N12 0PD.

 The stadium used to be called Summers Lane when Finchley played there.
 After the merger it was renamed The Harry Abrahams Stadium after a life-long Wingate fan.
 In the summer of 2016, the stadium was renamed to its current name, The Maurice Rebak Stadium.
 It is named after the co-founder who died earlier that year.
-Wingate and Finchley also have an amazing youth team producing great talented players.
-They train at the prince Edward Playing fields in Barnet.
+Wingate and Finchley also have a youth team producing great talented players.
+They train at The Football Pad, Barnet Lane in Barnet.